-Stories about Utrecht queer history
+Stories from Utrecht’s queer history

 Flying leaf (fragment) released at the execution of three sodomites in Delft, 24 July 1730.